credden76/applied_data_science_capstone/README.md

-# applied_data_science_capstone
+# testrepo

-House the Applied Data Science Capstone project
+## Editing the file

+Its a markdown file in this repository.